cnescatlab/sonar-hadolint-plugin/README.md

 #### Plugin's properties
 - `sonar.lang.patterns.dockerfile`:
   - Comma separated list of patterns matching Dockerfiles inside your project.
-  - This property **MUST** be defined if you want the plugin to work.
   - **/!\\** _Those patterns must match Dockerfiles only !
 You will have issues if they match another analyzed language._
   - Default: `Dockerfile`.
 - `sonar.hadolint.reports.path`: